-In addition to criminal charges being brought against the perpetrator, a civil lawsuit is often filed against the perpetrator AND the sports organization as an entity, as well as its administrators (i.e. directors and officers).
-It’s important to note that the directors and officers have personal liability in these lawsuits, which means that their personal assets can be taken by the court to satisfy the judgment.
+In addition to criminal charges being brought against the perpetrator, a civil lawsuit is usually filed against the perpetrator AND the sports organization as an entity and its administrators (i.e. directors and officers).
+It’s important to note that the directors and officers may have personal liability in these lawsuits, which means that their personal assets can be taken by the court to satisfy the judgment.

-The legal basis for these lawsuits is for the failure to screen out the predator with a criminal background, failure to implement protective policies and procedures, and failure to adequately respond to a suspected case.
+The legal basis for these lawsuits is failure to screen out the predator with a criminal background, failure to implement protective policies and procedures, and/or failure to adequately respond to a suspected case.
 It’s of particular importance that the risk management program addresses all of these areas.

 Insurance industry response to severity risk of abuse/molestation lawsuits

-Insurance carriers that write General Liability insurance are scared to death over the abuse/molestation risk in youth sports.
-There have been a number of $1,000,000+ settlements and jury verdicts.
+Insurance carriers that write General Liability insurance are very concerned over the abuse/molestation risk in youth sports.
+There have been a number of $1,000,000+settlements and jury verdicts.
 However, different carriers take different approaches.
 Most have an exclusion that takes away coverage for all abuse/molestation lawsuits.
 Other policy forms are silent on the issue of abuse/molestation.
 When a policy is silent on this issue, it usually means that coverage exists.
-However, there are cases in a few states that say otherwise.
+However, there is case law in a few states that reaches a different conclusion.

 Some policies have an affirmative grant of coverage for abuse/molestation by including a special endorsement to the policy.
 This is the recommended approach since it removes all doubt.